evansbenj/2024_BIO722/5_genotyping_with_samtools_and_bcftools.md

 A common way that genotype information is conveyed is the `variant call format` – vcf, which is is described [here](https://en.wikipedia.org/wiki/Variant_Call_Format).
 Another new format introduced by the [`Genome Analysis Toolkit`](https://software.broadinstitute.org/gatk/) of the Broad Institute is called the genomic variant call format – gvcf; this is described [here](http://gatkforums.broadinstitute.org/gatk/discussion/4017/what-is-a-gvcf-and-how-is-it-different-from-a-regular-vcf).

-Now lets make a vcf file from our bam files.
+Now talk about how to make a vcf file from our bam files.

 Below is a command that you can use to make a vcf file for one chromosome for one sample.
 For fun (if you and some free time) you can write a bash script to make a vcf file for all chromosomes and for all samples using a nested loop.

 Don't run this now because it will take too long to finish in class.
 But here is an example
 ```